 The originating SIP UA, which first registers and is authenticated to the CSCF, creates a SIP INVITE with a Telephone Identity.

-The CSCF of the originating provider adds a P-Asserted-Identity header field asserting the Caller ID of the originating SIP UA.
+The CSCF of the originating service provider (i.e., Service Provider A) adds a P-Asserted-Identity header field asserting the Caller ID of the originating SIP UA.
 The CSCF then initiates an originating trigger to the STI-AS for the INVITE.

 NOTE: The STI-AS should be invoked after processing of call features that may impact either the origination or destination telephone number.

-The STI-AS in the originating SP (e.g., Service Provider A) network first determines through service provider-specific means the legitimacy of the Telephone Identity being used in the INVITE.
+The STI-AS in Service Provider A’s network first determines through service provider-specific means the legitimacy of the Telephone Identity being used in the INVITE.
 The STI-AS then securely requests its private key from the SKS.

-The SKS provides the private key in the response, and the STI-AS signs the INVITE and adds Identity header field(s) per IETF RFC 8224 [Ref 13] using the Caller ID in the P-Asserted-Identity header field.
+The SKS provides the private key in the response, and the STI-AS signs the INVITE and adds an Identity header field(s) per IETF RFC 8224 [Ref 13] using the Caller ID in the P-Asserted-Identity header field.

 The STI-AS passes the INVITE back to SP A’s CSCF.

-The originating CSCF, through standard resolution, routes the call to the egress IBCF.
+The originating CSCF, through standard resolution, routes the INVITE to the egress IBCF.

 The INVITE is routed over the NNI through the standard inter-domain routing configuration.

-The terminating SP’s (e.g., Service Provider B) ingress IBCF receives the INVITE over the NNI.
+The terminating SP’s (i.e.., Service Provider B’s) ingress IBCF receives the INVITE over the NNI.

 The terminating CSCF initiates a terminating trigger to the STI-VS for the INVITE.

-NOTE: The STI-VS should be invoked before processing of call features that may impact either the origination or destination number.
+NOTE: The STI-VS should be invoked before processing of call features that may change either the origination or destination telephone number.

 The terminating SP STI-VS uses the “x5u” field in the PASSporT Protected Header per IETF RFC 8225 [Ref 11] to determine the STI-CR URI and makes an HTTPS request to the referenced STI-CR.

-The STI-VS validates the certificate (see Clause 5.3.1 for details) and then extracts the public key.
-It constructs the IETF RFC 8224 [Ref 13] format and uses the public key to verify the signature in the Identity header field, which validates the Caller ID used when signing the INVITE on the originating service provider’s STI-AS.
+The STI-VS validates the certificate received from the STI-CR (see Clause 5.3.1 for details) and then extracts the public key.
+It applies the IETF RFC 8224 [Ref 13] format and uses the public key to verify the signature in the Identity header field, which validates the Caller ID used when signing the INVITE on the originating service provider’s STI-AS.

 The CVT is an optional function that can be invoked to perform call analytics or other spam mitigation techniques.
-The CVT may be integrated within the service provider network or outside the service provider network by a third party.
+The CVT may be integrated within the service provider network or may be performed outside the service provider network by a third party.

 Depending on the result of the STI verification, the STI-VS determines that the call is to be completed with the appropriate “verstat” value (defined in 3GPP TS 24.229, IP multimedia call control protocol based on Session Initiation Protocol [SIP] and Session Description Protocol [SDP]) and the INVITE is passed back to the terminating CSCF which continues to set up the call to the terminating SIP UA.